Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Outputs from the Tuning-fork analysis

 In this Section, we provide additional figures illustrating specific aspects of our analysis, which are mentioned throughout the text.
+In Figure \ref{peak_id_clumpfind}, we illustrate the filtering of the diffuse emission and peak identification (described in Section \ref{subsec_filtering_emission}), that enable us to derive timescale measurements, based on the "tuning-fork" framework, as explained in Section \ref{subsec_measuring_timescales}.
 In Figure~\ref{tuning_fork_ha_21_all47}, we show the 52 galaxies for which CO, H$\alpha$, and 21$\mu$m maps are available and illustrate our selection criteria, described in Section \ref{section_sample}, leading to a final sample of 37 galaxies.
 The resulting sample is presented in Table~\ref{table_input_param}, ordered by morphological type, along with the main input parameters used in our analysis.
 Table~\ref{table_outputs_21um} lists the values of physical quantities derived in our analysis, whose trends are discussed in Section \ref{section_results}.

 For some of these parameters ($t_{\rm fb, 21~\mu m}$, $t_{\rm obscured}$, and $\lambda_{\rm fb, 21~\mu m}$), robust measurements can only be derived in 12/37 galaxies in our sample, while only upper limits are obtained for the others.
 The correlations obtained for these parameters with various physical quantities are shown in Figure~\ref{correlation_fb}.
-While these are based on a small number of objects, they are used to guide the discussion in Sections \ref{subsect_discuss_gmc} and \ref{subsec_discuss_met}.
+While these are based on a small number of objects, they are used to guide the discussion in Sections \ref{subsect_discuss_gmc} and \ref{subsect_discuss_morpht}.